LavirtheWhiolet/object-oriented-files/README.md

-Object-oriented files
+Object oriented files
 =====================

-Library for Ruby for handling files in object-oriented style.
+Library for Ruby for handling files in object oriented style.

 How to use
 ----------